ember-learn/ember-blog/content/the-ember-times-issue-206.md

 <!--alex ignore easy-->

 Starting last week, the EmberJS team meetings are open to the public on our [Discord server](https://discord.gg/emberjs).
 This will increase the **visibility** and **transparency** around the process and progress within the framework and community.
 It will also allow you to work together more easily, provide input and get up to date.
-Checkout the events in the [Discord server](https://discord.gg/emberjs) for the time (in your timezone) and dates.
+Check out the events in the [Discord server](https://discord.gg/emberjs) for the time (in your timezone) and dates.

 - Monday - [Learning team](https://discord.gg/jRGtH96JfS?event=1135596295210410024)
 - Tuesday - [Tooling team (combination of CLI & Embroider)](https://discord.gg/jRGtH96JfS?event=1136304805673971793)